-Solving a quadratic equation with one variable of the form (where ) by taking the square root:
+Solving a quadratic equation with one variable (where ) by calculating the square root:

-Solving a quadratic equation with one variable of the form (where ) by taking the square root:
+Solving a quadratic equation with one variable (where ) by calculating the square root:

 Moving terms and isolating .

 Take the square root of both sides.
-Don't forget to put before the square root of the free term.
+Don't forget to insert before the square root of the free term.

 Writing solutions in an organized manner or writing "no solution" in case of a root of a negative number.